tytydraco/yessleep/out/Im_breaking_my_government_NDA_to_tell_you_about_Plum_Island.md

 So, me and my group were tasked to find more effective ways to uncover mines.
 We first looked at all the technical methods, using ground lidar, low-flying magnetic detecting drones, sonic resonance, etc. But they all were too expensive.
 Remember the big Defense Contracting Machine wants money in their pocket and not invested in our actual defense or battles.

 That’s when we looked into animal detection.
 It really was pretty goddam cool.
 Bees were researched first.
 Yep, bees.
 They can detect the scent of explosives with their antennas.
 I’m not making this shit up, Google it.
-The scientists in Croatia were on the cutting edge with their bee use to find mines.
+The scientists in Croatia were on the cutting edge with their bee experimentation to find mines.

-We did some of our own work with the insects but determined they were too fragile a species.
-They didn’t travel well and since some of the simulated battle plans had America fighting in cold weather areas, they wouldn’t work, as they’d go into torpor, a kind of hibernation.
+We did our own work with the insects but determined they were too fragile a species.
+They didn’t travel well and since some of the simulated battle plans had America fighting in cold weather areas, the bees wouldn’t work, as they’d go into torpor, a kind of hibernation.

 Nope, we decided on the rats.